-As humans enter late adulthood, the brain's hippocampus starts to shrink, this leads to loss of memory and a higher risk of dementia.
-A team from the University of Illinois and Rice University found that just 12 months of moderate physical exercises can reverse shrinkage of the hippocampus and improve spatial memory.
-Their study was published in PNAS (January 2011 issue).
+As late adulthood approaches the brain's hippocampus starts to shrink, leading to a loss of memory and a higher risk of dementia.
+One study has shown that a year of moderate physical exercise can reverse this shrinkage and improve spatial memory.

-The hippocampus is part of the limbic system and sits deep with brain tissue; it plays an important role in several types of memory formation and spatial navigation.
+The hippocampus is part of the limbic system and is located deep within the brain tissue.
+It is important for several types of memory formation and spatial navigation.

-Dr. Ahlskog said "We concluded that you can make a very compelling argument for exercise as a disease-modifying strategy to prevent dementia and mild cognitive impairment, and for favorably modifying these processes once they have developed."
+Dr. Eric Ahlskog, of the Mayo Clinic, concludes: "You can make a very compelling argument for exercise as a disease-modifying strategy to prevent dementia and mild cognitive impairment, and for favorably modifying these processes once they have developed."

 Several studies suggest that the risk of cognitive decline is much lower if the brain is kept mentally active and people maintain strong social connections.

-Retiring later reduces the risk of dementia - a team from the Bordeaux School of Public Health, France, found that the chances of being diagnosed with dementia went down for each year a person postponed retiring.
-The study found that employees who retired at the age of 65 were 14% less likely to be diagnosed with Alzheimer's compared to those who retired at 60 years.
+One research team found that retiring later reduced the chances of dementia.
+Their study found that employees who retired at the age of 65 were 14 percent less likely to be diagnosed with Alzheimer's compared to those who retired at 60 years.
 This supports the "use it or lose it" hypothesis.

-Writing, reading and engaging in brain-stimulating activities help preserve memory in old age, neurologists from Rush University Medical Center in Chicago wrote in Neurology (July 2013 issue).
-Senior author, Robert S. Wilson, PhD, explained that people who regularly took part in activities that exercised their brain had better results in tests that measured thinking and memory.
+Playing games, writing, reading and engaging in a range of brain-stimulating activities can help to preserve memory in old age.
+People who regularly take part in activities that exercised their brain score better in tests that measured thinking and memory.

-Keeping the brain active reduces the risk of developing Alzheimer's - a team led by Susan M. Landau, Ph.D., at the University of California in Berkeley and the Lawrence Berkeley National Laboratory, reported in Archives of Neurology (January 2012 issue) that individuals who keep their brains active throughout their lives have lower levels of the the β-amyloid protein.
-The β-amyloid protein plays a major role in amyloid plaque buildup in Alzheimer's disease.
+Scientists have shown that individuals who keep their brains active throughout their lives have lower levels of the the β-amyloid protein, which plays a major role in amyloid plaque buildup in Alzheimer's disease.

 Disrupted sleep has been associated with a buildup of amyloid plaques.
-People who do not wake up often during the night were five times less likely to have amyloid plaque build-up compared to those who did not sleep well.
-Amyloid plaque accumulation predicts future Alzheimer's.
+People who do not wake up often during the night may be five times less likely to have amyloid plaque build-up compared with those who did not sleep badly.
+However, more research is needed in this area.